 COMM 456.
 Graphic Design - A study of design principles, theories, and skills as applied to print, video, and web-based publication and production, with an emphasis on conceptual thinking and problemsolving.
 Practical techniques will be learned from conception to finished product.
 Students will complete projects using vector-based and other design software commonly used in various forms of mass media.
-Course offering to be announced.
+Cross listed as ART 456.
+Offered spring term each year.
 Three semester hours.